Tinkerforge/generators/c/readme.txt

 a pain in the ass to provide them for all combinations of architectures and operating systems.
-This means, the bindings should work on most architectures (ARM, x86, etc.) and on most operating systems (Windows and POSIX systems such as Linux and Mac OS, etc.).
+This means, the bindings should work on most architectures (ARM, x86, etc.) and on most operating systems (Windows and POSIX systems such as Linux and Mac OS X, etc.).

 As an example we will compile the Stepper Brick configuration example with gcc on Windows and Linux.
 For that we have to copy the IP Connection and the